About

 Something similar is happening now in the United States.

-Part of the purpose of this publication is to explore what an American form of Islam might look like — not an imported Islam and not a defensive Islam, but one that exists comfortably within the culture around it.
-Being Texan, Muslim, and intellectually curious are not contradictions.
-They are compatible identities.
+Part of the purpose of this publication is to explore what an American form of Islam might look like — a tradition that exists comfortably within the culture around it.
+Being Texan, Muslim, and intellectually curious are compatible identities.

 For years the internet pushed everything toward shorter formats: tweets, headlines, algorithmic feeds.
 Long essays seemed like a relic of the magazine era.

-But independent publishing platforms and artificial intelligence tools are changing that equation.
-One person can now research, draft, and publish serious analysis without needing a newsroom, a university, or a think tank behind them.
-Individuals can investigate topics, synthesize information, and publish on their own — a genuine democratization of knowledge, even if it creates new challenges for readers trying to evaluate what they encounter.
+But independent publishing platforms and AI tools are changing that equation.
+One person can now research, draft, and publish serious analysis — a genuine democratization of knowledge, even if it creates new challenges for readers trying to evaluate what they encounter.

 This publication is an experiment in that possibility.
-Think of it as The New Yorker with more Texan and Islamic features.
+Think of it as The New Yorker with more Islamic features.

 What to Expect